-Trace Hebert holds a B.S. degree from Abilene Christian University, the M.Ed. in Educational Leadership from the University of Alabama Birmingham, and the Ph.D. in Educational Leadership from Oakland University.
-He serves as the Director of the Doctor of Education (Ed.D.)
-Program, Associate Dean for the College of Education, and Professor of Educational Leadership.
-He has been at Lipscomb University since 2010.
+Trace Hebert, holds a B.S. degree from Abilene Christian University, an M.Ed. in Educational Leadership from the University of Alabama Birmingham, and a Ph.D. in Educational Leadership from Oakland University.
+He has been at Lipscomb University since 2010 as the Director of the Doctor of Education (Ed.D.)
+Program and Professor of Educational Leadership.
+He also serves as Special Counsel to the Provost and has formerly served as Associate Dean and Interim Dean of the College of Education.

-Prior to Lipscomb, Hebert served in educational leadership roles at Rochester College (Academic Dean, Vice President and Dean of the College of Extended Learning, and Professor), at Specs Howard School of Media Arts (Vice President of Academic Affairs), at Faulkner University (Director, Birmingham Center), and Northeastern Christian Jr. College (Director of Admissions, Director of College Relations, and Assistant to the President).
+Prior to Lipscomb, Hebert served in the following educational leadership roles: At Rochester College, he served as Academic Dean, Vice President and Dean of the College of Extended Learning, and Professor.
+At Specs Howard School of Media Arts, he served as Vice President of Academic Affairs.
+At Faulkner University he served as Director of the Birmingham Center.
+At Northeastern Christian Jr. College he served as Director of Admissions, Director of College Relations, and Assistant to the President.

 M.A.
 Education Leadership, University of Alabama Birmingham, 1997